StarkYello/redfin/README.md

-Focuses for dev:
-// get data successfully with paging, 10 at a time. get access key
-// keep code modular with good naming
-// need DTO
-// use Redis for caching.
+//README
+//WRITEUP

 #Redfin Work Sample - Food Truck Info CLI

 ##Overview
-This project creates a command-line interface (CLI) "show-open-food-trucks" that display all opening food trucks from San Francisco at the time of execution.
+This project creates a command-line interface (CLI) "show-open-food-trucks" that display all operating food trucks in San Francisco at the time of execution.
 The CLI only shows 10 food trucks on a paper with potentially less than 10 food trucks on the last page.